 Point four: New projects might have sufficient new resources but lacking a SME with experience and knowledge.
 When SMEs are stretched thin, new project resources cannot tap into their expertise which impacts both the timelines and the quality.

 Once the batter is done and we check the next step, it turns out that macaroons need to sit on a baking sheet for 30 min “to dry” before you can bake them.
 This totally ruins our timing.
 We turn off the pre-heated stove and I curse at myself for not taking time to read the complete directions end to end before starting.
 Maybe if I could just focus on baking…

 Point five: Lack of planning, especially when projects are rushed to “use the funding” or to improve “speed to market”, can result in unplanned delays.
 Those delays that could have been foreseen, have we taken the time to analyze what is required, understand dependencies, and plan properly.

 With all these baking setbacks, I become frustrated and feel a bit hassled.
-I can’t focus on one task at time, dirty dishes pile up, there is no clean space on the counter, and we have too many timers to keep track of.
-The one-on-one baking time does not feel like enjoyment of doing something together, instead I’m annoyed and just want to get it done.
+I can’t focus on one task at a time, dirty dishes pile up, there is no clean space on the counter, and we have too many timers to keep track of.
+The one-on-one baking time does not feel like the enjoyment of doing something together, instead, I’m annoyed and just want to get it done.
 I don’t really care how well the macaroons come out, I just want them to come out of the oven and get off my counter.

-Point six: Lack of proper scheduling and resource planning results in stress, which in turn impacts quality and may result in a sub-par final product.
+Point six: Lack of proper scheduling and resource planning results in stress, which in turn impacts the quality and may result in a sub-par final product.

 We have to interrupt the baking process to eat dinner.
 All in all, with all the setbacks it takes us much longer to finish than the recipe claimed.
 The amount of cookies that we’ve produced is not that impressive and all I want to say is “All that work for just these measly twenty macaroons?”